Growing-Beyond-Earth/GBE-Box-Python-Experimental/readme.md

 Contributions are always welcome!
 If you want to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## Join Our Community 🌍
+Our community plays a pivotal role in the development and refinement of this program.
+We encourage everyone to join us, share their experiences, ask questions, and provide feedback.

+The best place to connect with us is on our Discord server.
+Here, you can interact with both the developers and other users.
+It's a great place to learn more about the program, stay updated with the latest changes, and help us create a better tool for everyone.

+Here's the link to our Discord server: https://discord.gg/k8xd4xTD87

+We look forward to seeing you there!

 ## Links 🔗

 - Project repository: https://github.com/Growing-Beyond-Earth/GBE-Box-Python-Experimental